-A randomised controlled trial to determine whether vitamin D supplementation in children for 12 months reduce the number of hospital readmission for ALRIs compared to the control group.
+A randomised controlled trial to determine whether vitamin D supplementation in children for 12 months reduces the number of hospital readmissions for ALRIs compared to the control group.

 Associate Professor Cameron Grant